-To protect our CarnoSyn® business and our patents, trademarks and other intellectual property, we incurred litigation and patent compliance expenses of approximately \$0.1 million during the first three months of fiscal 2022 as compared to \$0.4 million during the comparable period in fiscal 2021.
-The decrease in these legal expenses on a year over year basis was primarily due to the successful resolution of several cases that were settled.
+To protect our CarnoSyn® business and our patents, trademarks and other intellectual property, we incurred litigation and patent compliance expenses of approximately \$30,000 during the first three months of fiscal 2023 as compared to \$0.1 million during the comparable period in fiscal 2022.
+Our legal expense associated with our CarnoSyn® business has remained low as we have no active litigation and the current run-rate of expenses is only related to maintenance of the patent estate.
 Our ability to maintain or further increase our beta-alanine royalty and licensing revenue will depend in large part on our ability to develop a market for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark, maintain our patent rights, obtain the raw material beta-alanine when and in the amounts needed, expand distribution of beta-alanine to new and existing customers, and continued compliance by third parties with our license agreements and our patent, trademark and other intellectual property rights.
-During the remainder of fiscal 2022, we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn® beta-alanine.
+During the remainder of fiscal 2023, we will continue our sales and marketing activities to consumers, customers, potential customers, and brand owners on multiple platforms to promote and reinforce the features and benefits of utilizing CarnoSyn® and SR CarnoSyn® beta-alanine.